Ashward History, Family Crest & Coats of Arms

 An early variant of the family was Ashwardby.
 Of this name, we could find only one reference, that of John Ashwardby (fl.
 1392), "a follower of Wycliffe, is described by Tanner, no doubt by an inference from his surname, as a Lincolnshire man. "

 Early rolls entries are scarce, but we did find Richard de Ascheworth in the Assize Rolls for 1285.
 Frome here we move to the 17th century where the Wills at Chester listed John Ashworth, of Castleton, Lancashire, 1617; and Oliver Ashworth, of Wolfenden, Lancashire, 1611.

 Early History of the Ashward family

-Another 163 words (12 lines of text) are included under the topic Early Ashward History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ashward research.
+Another 82 words (6 lines of text) covering the years 1722, 1775, 1722, 1785, 1811 and 1785 are included under the topic Early Ashward History in all our PDF Extended History products and printed products wherever possible.